greenelab/xswap-manuscript/manuscript.md

     [greenescientist](https://twitter.com/greenescientist)<br>
   <small>
      Department of Systems Pharmacology and Translational Therapeutics, University of Pennsylvania, Philadelphia, Pennsylvania, United States of America
-     · Funded by ['Pfizer Worldwide Research and Development', 'the Gordon and Betty Moore Foundation (GBMF4552)', 'the National Institutes of Health (R01 HG010067)']
+     · Funded by ['Pfizer Worldwide Research, Development, and Medical', 'the Gordon and Betty Moore Foundation (GBMF4552)', 'the National Institutes of Health (R01 HG010067)']
   </small>